oppia/oppia-web-developer-docs/Installing-Oppia.md

 following:

 * Standard Unix path notation, including `~` as an abbreviation for the home directory.
 * Creating and editing text files, including hidden files.
+Be careful with using graphical editors like Notepad in Windows.
+These can add carriage returns (`\r`) that confuse our Linux-based development tools.
+Instead, we recommend using editors designed for programming or command-line text editors.
 * Basic Unix commands like `ls`, `cat`, `echo`, `cd`, etc.
 * Using `git`.